-Confident Dental Care our specialists use lasers and Microscopes to do this treatment.
-In addition the presence of 3 D scan also helps us to evaluate the canals 3 Dimensionally to perform the treatment better.
-All Root Canal Treatments are performed using standardized protocol like using the rubber dam for isolation, rotary instruments, apex locators for precision, microscopes for better visbility.
-In addition our specialist specialize in Re-Root Canal Treatment using microscopes.
-Microscopes are used by Endodontist to have better visibility of minute structures like identifying missed canals, brokrn instruments and Blocked canals.
-Specialities Cosmetic Dentistry Dental Implants Endodontics (Root Canal) Oral Surgery Orthodontics (Braces) Pedodontics (Children) Periodontics (Gums) Prosthodontics (Dentures)
+Confident Dental Care: Our specialists use lasers and microscopes to do this treatment.
+In addition, the presence of a 3 D scan also helps them to evaluate the canals 3 dimensionally and to perform the treatment better.
+All root canal treatments are performed using standardised protocols like the rubber dam for isolation, rotary instruments, apex locators for precision, microscopes for better visibility.
+In addition, our specialists specialise in re-root canal treatment using microscopes.
+The microscopes are used to have better visibility of minute structures like missed canals, broken instruments and blocked canals.
+Specialities: Cosmetic Dentistry, Dental Implants, Endodontics (Root Canal), Oral Surgery, Orthodontics (Braces), Paedodontics (Children), Periodontics (Gums) and Prosthodontics (Dentures).

 What is Root Canal Treatment?

-Root canal treatment involves the saving of a tooth that is decayed and otherwise would die and have to be removed.
+Root canal treatment involves the saving of a tooth that is decayed which otherwise would die and have to be removed.